A poison ivy rash is caused by an allergic reaction to poison ivy, a three-leaf plant common in the United States.

 Topical calamine lotion or hydrocortisone cream can reduce itching.
 You can also take an oral antihistamine.

 Some people use apple cider vinegar for poison ivy rash.
-As an acid, this popular home remedy is thought to dry up urushiol.
-This is said to relieve itching and speed up healing.
+As an acid, this popular home remedy is thought to dry up urushiol, which reportedly relieves itching and speeds up healing.

-If you think you’ve been exposed to poison ivy, wash your skin immediately.
+If you think you’ve been exposed to poison ivy, the first thing to do is wash your skin immediately.
 Use soap and cool or lukewarm water.
 Avoid hot water, which may worsen irritation.

 Try to wash your skin within five minutes of exposure.
 During this time, the oil can be removed.